-Share: In this Interaction Place the system introduces the users to all the provided services that support the members of the community to act individually or as a team, in order to create, share, store and retrieve information.
+Share: This system area introduces the users to all the provided services that support the members of the community to act individually or as a team, in order to create, share, store and retrieve information.

 Practice: The Practice Interaction Place is the web space where the users of the platform are able to investigate the system's learning possibilities, through virtual environments (worlds).
-It is the Social

-Interaction area of the platform, where the members of the community are able to meet, interact and experience a great number of activities that take place in a real-time, multi-user, 3D environment.
+It is the Social Interaction area of the platform, where the members of the community are able to meet, interact and experience a great number of activities that take place in a real-time, multi-user, 3D environment.